TheLast/SA_test/readme.txt

    - Creating a map of variables, a mixing and a loop in SASS, so the outputted CSS will something like .theme-dark .button { background: #000; } .theme-light .button { background: #ccc }
      Then toggling CSS class on body/wrapper
-   - Import partial css with updated styles
+   - Import partial CSS with updated styles
    - Premade theme selectors, like .theme-dark { <some styles> }